-Tom booked a voiceover gig for The Topical from The Onion!

 Doug shares several Jeff (Equity and Non-Equity Wing) and After Dark awards for Ensemble with SGT, American Blues Theatre and Next Theatre productions.
 His most recent role was in Goodman Theatre's world premiere production of Blind Date.
 Doug understudied Tony award winner, Pulitzer prize-winner (for drama) Tracey Letts in Steppenwolf's production of Who's Afraid of Virginia Woolf.
 Doug's film and television acting credits include Chicago Fire and appearing with Michael Keaton in Keaton's directorial film debut, The Merry Gentlemen.
 He was recently seen in the film, Lazaretto!.
 This summer he looks forward to the release of The Pride film.

 Doug's directing credits include staged works for SGT, Northside Story Productions, Koch-Cohen Productions, Kalibre Productions, Gurnee Theatre Company, Three Brothers Theatre and Clockwise Theatre Company.
 He has also directed film, video and television projects.
 His most recent directorial work, CUTEeGRL which he directed with writer/composer Jeton Murtishi received Best Short Film Thriller at The 2011 Illinois International Film Festival.Doug serves on the Shattered Globe Theatre Board of Directors and the boards of Coincidence Films, and WinsomeMuse Entertainment.
 One of Chicago's premier film acting / theatre coaches, he serves on the staff of Acting Studio Chicago.

 In 2006 Doug received a Volunteer of The Year Award from Northpointe Resources for designing an acting program for the developmentally disabled.

-"Doug, (Doug McDade, Camera Instructor, Summer Audition Clinic) thank you so much for teaching me about the amazing tactics of working on scene.
+"Doug, (Doug McDade, Camera Instructor, Summer Audition Clinic) thank you so much for teaching me about the amazing tactics of working on scenes.
 I have done a lot of theater and never knew what it was like to work on camera.
 I have had a wonderful time with all scenes, and that one Kidzbop commercial which made me laugh the hardest I've ever laughed.
 Thank you."

 — Maeve Doody